-9 a.m.: Wake up at Pullman Danang Resort.
-Catch a cab or ride a motorbike up to the summit of Nui Son Tra (Monkey Mountain) to catch the stupendous views of My Khe Beach to the south and the Hai Van Pass to the north.
+9 a.m.: Wake up early and catch a cab or ride a motorbike up to the summit of Nui Son Tra (Monkey Mountain) to catch the stupendous views of My Khe Beach to the south and the Hai Van Pass to the north.
 The turn-off to the road up the mountain is about 3 km before Tien Sa Port (Cang Tien Sa) and is marked by a blue sign that reads ‘Son Tra Ecotourism.’
 If you’ve got time to spare, drive all the way around the Son Tra Peninsula on the new coastal road.
 The scenery is spectacular.

 11 a.m.: By the time you head back to town, you’ll be ready for a coffee fix.
 The Vietnamese can mix it with the best of them when it comes to caffeine consumption.
 Local coffee shops such as Happy Heart and Cong Caphe serve up the potent, almost chocolaty native brew at criminally low prices.